chartjs/Chart.js/docs/getting-started/v3-migration.md

 * `Chart.platform` no longer exists.
 Every chart instance now has a separate platform instance, `chart.platform`.
 * `Chart.platforms` is an object that contains two usable platform classes, `BasicPlatform` and `DomPlatform`.
 It also contains `Platform`, a class that all platforms must extend from.
 * If the canvas passed in is an instance of `OffscreenCanvas`, the `BasicPlatform` is automatically used.
-* T override the platform class used in a chart instance, pass `platform: PlatformClass` in the config object.
-Note that the class should be passed, not an instance of the class.
-* To disable CSS injection (necessary in some iframe contexts), `Chart.platform.disableCSSInjection = true` is no longer supported.
-Pass `disableCSSInjection: true` in the config object instead.